bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

         time_ip: 10.10.0.1
         log_ip: 10.10.0.1

-All explanations are give above.
+All explanations are given above.

 One note for services_ip.
 It is used if services are spread over multiple managements, or in case of High Availability with virtual IPs.
 Ansible is not able to gather this information alone (it could, but this would end up with a way too much big stack), and so we have to provide it manually.
 You can also set here an IP from another subnet if your system has routing tables.

 Then check content of file group_vars/all/networks/interconnect1.yml .
-As this is **not** an administration network, it's configuration is easy.
+As this is **not** an administration network, its configuration is easy.

 That is all for basic networking.
-General network parameters are set in group_vars/all/networks/ files, and nodes parameters are defined in the nodes files.
+General network parameters are set in group_vars/all/networks/ files, and nodes parameters are defined in the node’s files.

 Now, let's have a look at the general configuration.